aixcc-public/crs-sandbox/README.md

 - Verify that the container images and `crs-manifest` generated during the release have the tags expected by your crs.
 - You did it!
 Thank you for getting this far, see you at DEFCON 🎉

-*If you change this token, you must submit an issue to crs-sandbox to notify us that your token has changed so that we can set it correctly in your vcluster environment.*
+*If you change this token, you must submit an issue to crs-sandbox to notify us that your token has changed so that we can set it correctly in your vCluster environment.*

 ## Reporting Bugs & Issues